jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 The contents drawn with thicker lines, are the larger square's *implementation*.
 They are the private contents.
 The thinner lines denote the command's *parameters*.
 Those are *public*.

-## Parameters and Return Values Not Covered

-Symbolizations for parameters and return values are not further covered in detail here.
-Those would be covered by another article: *Parameters*.

 ## Conclusion

 Using constructs from Circular, it may seem circumstantial whether a command is a code block, clause, definition, call, etc. It seems to result from the way basic language elements from Circular relate to each other.
 These symbols from Circular can be combined to represent constructs from other languages.

 It deserves to be said, that these symbolizations are just *ideas*.
-Depending on how notation is used by a tool, different choices could be made.
+Depending on how notation is used by an application, different choices could be made.

 [back](../../)